Matt Mattox (American football)

 Matt Mattox (born February 9, 1982) is an American college football coach.
-He is the offensive line coach for East Carolina.
+He is the offensive line coach for North Texas.

 Before taking the job with the South Florida, Mattox was the co-offensive coordinator and offensive line coach at the University of Tulsa, Bowling Green State University, and the University of Texas.

 In 2015, Mattox joined the staff at the University of Texas as the offensive line coach and run game coordinator.

 On December 30, 2016, 247 Sports reported that Mattox had taken the offensive line coach and run game coordinator position at South Florida, the same position he held under new South Florida head coach Charlie Strong at Texas.

 In 2018, Mattox became offensive coordinator/offensive line coach for McNeese State joining Gilbert, who was hired as head coach.

 On December 11, 2019, Mattox joined the UTSA coaching staff as the run game coordinator and offensive line coach for the 2020 football season with new head coach Jeff Traylor.